-School of Art, Media, and Technology (AMT), alongside allied programs in Communication Design, Fine Arts, Photography, and Illustration.
+School of Art, Media, and Technology (AMT), alongside allied programs in Communication Design, Data Visualization, Fine Arts, Illustration, and Photography.
 As new technologies facilitate increasingly sophisticated communication, the disciplines in AMT continue to merge.
 This enables the school to flexibly address social needs through art and design.
-Students collaborate on projects, take courses together, and partner with students from other Parsons schools and programs throughout The New School.
+Students collaborate on projects, take courses together, and partner with students from other Parsons schools and from programs throughout The New School.

 Art and Design History and Theory courses as well as related studio classes, students acquire essential research, writing, and critical reasoning skills while developing conceptual foundations for creative inquiry.
 Because Parsons is part of

 Arnhold Hall Multimedia Laboratory, which occupies 40,000 square feet on four floors and provides 600 networked workstations.
 The lab features more than 30 servers to support work ranging from traditional print and audio mixing to compositing and webcasting.
-Specialty work such as physical computing, installation and laser cutting takes place in the Design and Technology Lab, where portable digital still, video, and audio production equipment is also available.
+Specialty work such as physical computing, installation, and laser cutting takes place in the Design and Technology Lab, where portable digital still, video, and audio production equipment is also available.

-New York City make it an ideal resource for those wishing to unite communication with mobile, interactive, digital platforms.
+New York City make it an ideal resource for those wishing to unite communication with mobile, interactive digital platforms.
 Students use Times Square, Lower Manhattan, and Central Park to find inspiration and observe the nuances of designed living and collaborate with urban arts organizations like